Sediment Interactions with Aquatic Life

 It is not possible for the animals to make tunnels in this type of substrate because it tends to envelope and overwhelm them.
 This may influence the number of organisms found in silted and unsilted stream bottoms.

-In general, it is possible to conclude that sand is the poorest habitat, that bedrock, gravel and rubble on the one hand and clay and mud mixed with sand on the other support increasing biomasses.
+In general, conclude that sand is the poorest habitat, that bedrock, gravel and rubble on the one hand and clay and mud mixed with sand on the other support increasing biomasses.

 Sediment Interactions with FishAdult fish usually can withstand a heavy suspended sediment load for several weeks, but by limiting the food supply sediment can have an indirect harmful effect on fish.
 In general, and disregarding any possible toxic effects attributable to substances leached out by water, suspended sediment may kill fish by causing abrasive injuries to the delicate external organs, such as gills, spiracles, and fins.
 The fine particles that settle out tend to destroy spawning beds and can kill eggs through suffocation.